 It’s never easy to go this route – and certainly isn’t the quickest way to end a conflict – but worse would be caving into your child’s demands or getting into an all-out battle.

 Address behavior after the storm has calmed

 Strong-willed kids aren’t open to discussion when geared up for battle – their single focus is on getting their way.
-Resist the urge in that moment to tell your child their snarky attitude and eye rolling isn’t appropriate.
+Resist the urge in the heat of the moment to tell your child their snarky attitude and eye-rolling isn’t appropriate.

 Instead, after everything has calmed down or perhaps later in the day – talk to your child about his behavior.
 Ask him: “Would you like it if I yelled at you or put my fingers in my ears when you’re talking?
 No?
 Then please don’t do that to me.
 It makes me not want to listen to you when you behave that way.”

 For what seemed like an eternity my daughter persisted: “I want to watch a movie tonight!”